aarac/DeepBehavior/README.md

 This creates indivudal json files for each frame in the video.
 So, it is important to keep it in one folder (JSONFOLDERNAME).
 We will later use these for post-processing and 3D analysis.

 After obtaining the JSON files in two folders, we use MATLAB to calibrate the cameras and post-process the JSON files to obtain 3D positions.
+For camera calibration, you can use the calib_board_human3D.pdf file (this is a 7x10 checkerboard that has 115x115 mm squares when printed in 48"x36" size.

 Postprocessing: